VictorEijkhout/make-support-files/README.md

 # Module file

-The build stage generates a modulefile using the guidelines of the Lmod package.
+The build stage generates a modulefile using the guidelines of the Lmod package; see next.

+## Default module file

 * Start at `${MODULEROOT}`
 * If `MODE` IS `mpi`, append `MPI`, for mode `seq` append `Compiler`